Teaching Your Children About God’s Appointed Times | Sukkot

 - Covenant

 Everything a Believer has access to is because of a covenant relationship with the Father made possible through the blood of Jesus.
 If your children do not understand the fundamental principle of covenant, they won’t know the inheritance and family they’ve been grafted into.
 Sukkot is a time to help your children see that God always comes through on His covenant promises.
-He did this for Israel, and He does this for Believers too!
+He does this for Israel, and for Believers too!

 - Dwelling